-Along with the B group vitamin symptoms.
-The MTHFR gene defect can also affect several other essential nutrients.
+Along with the B vitamins or B group vitamin deficiency symptoms.
+The MTHFR mutation may be defective and can also affect several other essential nutrients.
 All of which have their own set of symptoms these include:

-Choline deficiency symptoms – Developmental abnormalities in newborn babies.
-High blood cholesterol and fat, fatty liver and nerve degeneration.
-Further symptoms are high blood pressure, atherosclerosis and senile dementia.
-Which reduced resistance to infection or lowered immunity.
+Developmental abnormalities in newborn babies.
+High blood cholesterol and fat, fatty liver and nerve degeneration. high blood pressure, atherosclerosis and senile dementia.
+This can also lead to reduced resistance to infection and or lowered immunity.

 Amino acids are the building blocks of life, they are essential to good health.
-Those who have the MTHFR gene have complex problems that cause amino acid imbalances.
-Here are just some of the main amino acids that are affected by the gene problem:
+Those who have the MTHFR gene mutations can have complex problems that cause building block imbalances.
+Here are just some of the main building blocks that are affected by the mthfr mutation problem:

-Methionine – This can be high or low in those with the genetic disorder.
-But it is one of the most important amino acids affected by the gene.
+This can be high or low in those with the genetic disorder.
+But it is one of the most important building blocks affected by the gene.
 This is because methionine is involved in methylation and maintaining the homocysteine cycle.
 Symptoms of methionine imbalances can vary greatly.
-Some of the more concerning symptoms include cardiovascular disease.
-Heart attack, stroke, inability to detoxify, inability to process and or use other important amino acids.
+Some of the more concerning symptoms include cardiovascular disease, heart attack, stroke, inability to detoxify, inability to process and or use other important aminos.
 Also lowered immunity and chronic allergies.

-Glycine deficiency symptoms – Low energy or fatigue, blood sugar imbalances, hypoglycemia, anemia, chronic fatigue syndrome, poor digestion, and seizures.
-Further manic bipolar depression, cancer, mental health disorders, uric acid toxicity, phenolic & benzoic acid toxicity.
+Low energy or fatigue, blood sugar imbalances, hypoglycemia, anemia, chronic fatigue syndrome, poor digestion, and seizures.
+Further manic bipolar, depression, cancer, mental health disorders, uric acid toxicity, phenolic & benzoic acid toxicity.

 - Alcohol withdrawal seizure (muscle tension after alcohol withdrawal)

-- Cardiovascular disease: thromboembolism, atherosclerosis, and myocardial infarction
+- Cardiovascular disease or Coronary artery disease: thromboembolism, heart disease, atherosclerosis, and myocardial infarction

 - Colorectal neoplasias